9 Helpful / 0 Not

 #7.
 Brilliant design!
 The road is to the left and the woods are to the right.
 A herd of trees are in the middle of the fairway.
 You still have a good bit of room.

 #9.
 Pretty good and easy until you get to the green.
-It's on a small mountain and the basket is about 8 feet tall.
+It's on a small hill and the basket is about 8 feet tall.
 Aces have happened here but not from me.

 #10 long.
 NOT a tweener.
 You are lucky if you par this hole.
 It's a dogleg right and the only chance for a birdie is if you get close on #10 originals basket.